espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

 .. only:: SOC_ULP_SUPPORTED

     More extensive example in :example:`system/deep_sleep` illustrates usage of various deep sleep wakeup triggers and ULP coprocessor programming.

-.. only:: esp32c3

-    An example in :example:`system/deep_sleep` illustrates usage of deep sleep wakeup triggered by timer.

 API Reference
 -------------